Telephone numbers in Croatia

 This is an alphabetical list by town of phone dialing codes in Croatia.
 The country calling code for Croatia is +385.
-Croatia received a new country code following the breakup of the SFR Yugoslavia (+38) in 1991.
+Croatia received this new country code following the breakup of the SFR Yugoslavia (+38) in 1991.

 Calling scheme

-The international call prefix depends on the country of origin of the call, e.g. 00 for most European countries, and 011 from North America.
+The international call prefix depends on the country of origin of the call, e.g. 00 from most European countries, and 011 from North America.
 For domestic calls (within the country), 0 must be dialed before the area code.
 The prefix for international calls from Croatia is 00 (e.g. for a United States number 00 1 xxx should be dialed).

 An example for calling a line in Bjelovar-Bilogora County (area code 043) is as follows: